Chapter:A New Home

 "If I see him or rather, I'll confront mom and dad about it.
 Keithie shouldn't be getting bully.
 Actually no one should."
 Rayne told Becky, who nodded her head in agreement.

 Staring at her older sister, Becky was happy that Rayne was home.
-She wasn't the only girl in the house—beside their mother—and Rayne was someone Becky looked up too.
-Rayne in Becky's eyes was pretty, has a great personality and always puts smiles on people faces.
-Staring at Rayne, Becky smile, glad that Rayne was home.
+She wasn't the only girl in the house anymore—beside their mother.
+Rayne was someone Becky looked up too.
+Rayne in Becky's eyes was pretty, had a great personality and she always tried to put smiles on people faces.
+Staring at Rayne, Becky smiled as she was really glad that Rayne was home.

 "Dad, what the hell are you doing?"

 "Trying to clean the pool."
 Lenny said as he was using a net to get the bugs and other things floating in the pool out.
 He had been dancing around the pool while doing so, but stopped when he got the question from his daughter.

 Looking behind him, Lenny watched as Rayne plopped herself down in one of the pool lounging chairs and lean back in it with her legs stretched out in front of her and arms resting on the armrests.

 "Dad, did you know that Keithie gets bullied?"
 Rayne decided to bring up, wondering if her father or mother knew about this information that she had learned about.

 "Yeah.
 We tried to tell him to stick up for himself, but he gets scared.
 Then we tell him to tell a teacher, but the teachers are terrified of the kid."
 Lenny replied back, going back to cleaning out the pool.